csiebler/aml-workshop-day-4/03-azml-cli/README.md

 az ml service delete --name credit-model-aci
 ```

 See the included [`config/deployment-config-aks-prod.yml`](config/deployment-config-aks-prod.yml) for the deployment definition to AKS.
-The inference config itself won't need to change!
+The inference config itself won't need to be changed!

-## Using the CLI for pipelines

-Run pipeline